RduMarais/LibreKast/README.md

  * IRL meetings : those are beekast-like meetings.
 You need to register as explained below to join the meeting.
  * Youtube Live Stream : the chat is automatically fetched by Youtube
- * Twitch live Stream : currently under development
+ * Twitch live Stream : the chat is fetched with Twitch Helix API (needs API tokens)

 To connect to a meeting, participants only need to go to Meetings > choose the meetings.
 A meeting code is needed to register, by default it is `Pour1nf0`.